rsdoiel/antennaApp/about.md

 ## antennaApp 0.0.8

-Fix bug in generating scheme for sourceMarkdown, defaults to empty string.
+- Fix bug in generating scheme for sourceMarkdown, defaults to empty string.
+- Removed duplicative elements when wrapping header, footer, nav and section.
+- Fixed issue with the after section being written below the footer element
+- The init action now creates two files antenna.yaml and page.yaml, page.yaml is the default html structure
+- Each collection can override page.yaml be including it's own YAML page generator description
+- The "page" action has been added for rendering non-feed oriented HTML pages from Markdown

 ### Authors